MaastrichtU-IDS/jupyterlab/README.md

 The easiest way to build a custom image is to extend the [existing images](https://github.com/MaastrichtU-IDS/jupyterlab).

+For notebooks running on CPU, we use images from the official [jupyter/docker-stacks](jupyter/docker-stacks), which run as non root user.
+So you will need to make sure the folders permissions are properly set for the notebook user.

-Here is an example `Dockerfile` to extend [`ghcr.io/maastrichtu-ids/jupyterlab:latest`](https://github.com/MaastrichtU-IDS/jupyterlab/blob/main/Dockerfile) based on the jupyter/docker-stacks:
+Here is an example `Dockerfile` to extend [`ghcr.io/maastrichtu-ids/jupyterlab:latest`](https://github.com/MaastrichtU-IDS/jupyterlab/blob/main/Dockerfile):

 ```dockerfile
 FROM ghcr.io/maastrichtu-ids/jupyterlab:latest